RBC InvestEase Review 2023

 |Account Types||RRSP, TFSA, non-registered||RRSP, TFSA, RESP, LIRA, RRIF, Non-registered|

-I’ve made it no secret that Wealthsimple is my choice for a robo advisor (click here for my full Wealthsimple review).
+It’s no secret that Wealthsimple is our top choice for a robo advisor (click here for our full Wealthsimple review).
 They have an easy to use and understand app and platform, low fees, and no account minimum.
 Plus, as Wealthsimple has expanded over time they keep adding more and more to their repertoire.

-The Wealthsimple robo advisor is now joined by Wealthsimple trade, Wealthsimple Cash, crypto currency investment options, and even free tax software.
-Without a doubt, Wealthsimple has identified themselves as a force to be reckoned with in the financial world and, in my option, they have so much to offer that they can’t be beat (at least not yet!).
+The Wealthsimple robo advisor is now joined by Wealthsimple Trade, Wealthsimple Cash, Wealthsimple Crypto, and even free tax software.
+Without a doubt, Wealthsimple has identified themselves as a force to be reckoned with in the financial world.
+They have so much to offer that they can’t be beat (at least not yet!).

-At the end of the day, if you are a dedicated RBC client and prefer to keep all of your financial products in one place, then RBC InvestEase is a pretty solid choice for a robo advisor.
+At the end of the day, if you are a dedicated RBC client and prefer to keep all of your financial products in one place, and if you’re only looking for your basic TFSA or RRSP accounts, then RBC InvestEase is a pretty solid choice for a robo advisor.

 RBC InvestEase Review FAQ